stochastixyz/stochastixyz.github.io/AzureIPSecTOpfSense/AzureIPSecTOpfSense.md

 <a name="createNetworkShare"></a>
 ### Create a network share for IFM
+Obviously the point of Install From Media is to transfer the required data outside of the network.
+Perhaps the WAN link is really slow, and the Domain files are huge.
+You can save the files and snailmail them to another location if you need to.

+The point here is just to document the method of using `IFM`.
+In this particualr case, I'm just sharing them over the network.
+How you get them to the other Domain Controller can vary greatly.

-1. Open `Windows Explorer`
+1. Open `Windows Explorer`.
-2. Maybe go to (C:) and create a directory names `IFM`
+2. Maybe go to (C:) and create a directory named `IFM`.
-3. `Right Click` on it and hot `Properties`
+3. `Right Click` on it and hit `Properties`.
-4. Click the `Sharing` tab
+4. Click the `Sharing` tab.
-5. Under `Network File and Filder Sharing`, click `Share`
+5. Under `Network File and Folder Sharing`, click `Share`.
-6. Choose the Domain Administrator to share the directory with
+6. Choose the Domain Administrator (or whoever had Domain Admin rights) to share the directory with.

 <a name="mapNetworkShare"></a>
 ### Map IFM Share to Network Drive on the Primary DC
-1. On the Primary DC, Open `Windows Explorer`
+1. On the Primary DC, Open `Windows Explorer`.
-2. `Right Click` on `This PC`  and hit `Map Network Drive`
+2. `Right Click` on `This PC`  and hit `Map Network Drive`.
-3. Chose a Drive letter
+3. Chose a Drive letter.
 3. Type the name of the shared folder.
-Ex.  `\\Azure2012r2\IFM`
+Ex.  `\\Azure2012r2\IFM`.
-4. If it connects, you will see it with the chosen Drive letter
+4. If it connects, you will see it with the chosen Drive letter.

 <a name="duplicateactivdirectoy"></a>
 ### Duplicating the Active Directory

-#### Create a mapped drive on the Server
-Create a mapped drive on the server **DC1** you wish to duplicate, pointing to a share that you have created on the server **DC2** that will be the duplicate

 #### On DC1 open a command prompt as an administrator